rbelling/StaticVueSite/README.md

 `npm start` to watch files and develop locally.

 #####build
-`npm run build` to minify assets and prepare
+`npm run build` to minify assets and prepare the bundle.